-S.B.
-49 (87th Reg.
-Sess.
-(2021)), effective September 1, 2021, amended Tex.
-Gov't Code § 511.009(d) and now requires that not only must a qualified medical professional review as soon as possible any prescription medication a prisoner is taking when the prisoner is taken into custody, but also that a prisoner with a mental illness be provided with each prescription medication that a qualified medical professional or mental health professional determines or for the care treatment or stabilization of the prisoner.
+Tex.
+Gov't Code § 511.009(d) requires that a prisoner with a mental illness be provided with each prescription medication that a qualified medical professional or mental health professional determines is necessary for the care, treatment, or stabilization of the prisoner.
+Tex.
+Gov't Code § 511.009(d).